BumboBlast/pysweeper/README.md

 --------------------------------------------

 ### Directions:
-Run main.py with your favorite Python interpreter.
+Run main.py with your favorite Python interpreter.<br>
 Left click checks a square for a mine.
 Right click toggles the flag for the square.

 --------------------------------------------